About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Spinal surgery is very radical, it injures and damages a lot of tissue not even associated with the painful area.
-So what if there is pain following surgery?
-What are the options?

 In research, doctors noted that failed back surgery patients were showing up at doctor’s offices in “overwhelming numbers.”
 These patients complained of “persistent back and/or leg pain despite having “completed spinal surgery.”
 They also noted “As lumbar surgery continues to grow in prevalence, so will the number patients suffering from (failed surgery).”

 To fix the patient: “The most invasive treatment option, short of revision surgery, is spinal cord stimulation.
 This intervention has a number of studies demonstrating its efficacy and cost-effectiveness in this population.
 Finally, revision surgery may be used when indicated such as with progressive neurological impairment or with issues regarding previous surgical instrumentation.”
 1